James D. Heiple: Censure

 The Illinois Judicial Inquiry Board investigated complaints in 1996 that Heiple abused his position during several traffic stops and disobeyed police.
 Several legal scholars were of the opinion that the investigation resulted – at least to some degree – from the public attention drawn by the aforementioned adoption opinion and its unpopularity.
 He was selected by his fellow justices as the chief justice in January 1997.
 The formal complaint filed that same month discussed the various traffic stops in Pekin and various western Illinois counties.
 It ultimately led to formal censure of Heiple by the Illinois Courts Commission on April 30, 1997.
 This prompted his resignation as chief justice (but not the court) on May 2, 1997.

 On April 14, 1997, Heiple was the subject of the first judicial impeachment proceedings in Illinois in 145 years, conducted by an investigative panel of ten representatives of the Illinois House of Representatives.
-Fellow Justice Benjamin K. Miller testified during Heiple’s impeachment proceedings that Heiple had failed to let other court members know the seriousness of the Commission's investigation.
+Fellow Justice Benjamin K. Miller testified during Heiple's impeachment proceedings that Heiple had failed to let other court members know the seriousness of the Commission's investigation.
 The panel voted not to impeach Heiple; he remained on the bench through the end of his term in 2000.
 Voters elected Democrat Thomas Kilbride to succeed Heiple.
 By the end of his tenure on the Illinois Supreme Court, he had written 175 majority opinions, 98 dissents, 27 special concurrences, and 18 partial concurrences or partial dissents.

 Personal life

 Heiple married Virginia Kerswill on July 28, 1956.
 Together, they had three children: Jeremy, Jonathan, and Rachel.
 His wife died in 1995, and their daughter died almost two decades later in 2014.
 Both his sons followed their father's footsteps and joined the legal profession.
-Heiple was a life member of the National Rifle Association.
+Heiple was a life member of the National Rifle Association of America.

 Heiple died on January 18, 2021, at the OSF Saint Francis Medical Center in Peoria, Illinois.
 He was 87 and suffered a brain hemorrhage in the time leading up to his death.